Beneath Your Beautiful

 The crazy thing about this book is how many things manifested in real life.
 But first a few fun facts about the book:

 When I was in high school, I had a crush on my neighbor.
 I named Noah’s best friend after him. **** When I was 21, I lived in Turin, Italy.
 My future baby’s daddy was my seat neighbor in Italian class. **** While I never lived as a boy, for most of my life I was often labeled as one of the boys.
 I’ve had way more male friends than female friends in my lifetime.
 Like Jaya, I’m also attracted to both genders. **** While I don’t have Jaya’s backstory, I have my own childhood trauma that still filters into my life today.
 Like her, I was fortunate to find someone who didn’t give up on me. **** I’ve been in love with Italian and Indian culture since I was a teenager.
 I’ll probably retire in Tuscany one day.
-I currently live in a predominantly Indian neighborhood.
+At the time of this writing, I lived in a predominantly Indian neighborhood.

 Now on to the plot twist that became my reality two years after I wrote the first draft.
 I always knew I wanted to write a pregnancy story that didn’t follow the “this is the best thing that ever happened to me” expectation that we’re taught from a very young age.
 I know so many women who didn’t get to have the ideal start into motherhood and some who didn’t get one at all.
 My own pregnancy was unplanned and it was the scariest thing I’ve ever been through, and like Jaya I didn’t believe the pregnancy test either.
 I also hid my pregnancy from most of my family and friends until the third trimester and was hospitalized at 23 weeks (but for different reasons).
 It did have a happy ending, though (click on the toggle button below for a peek).